 The costs attributed to enforcing anti-competitive remedies on existing entities is significant in the context of insolvency law.
 The process by which a resolution plan is approved is a sensitive one.
-It involves creditors forgoing parts of their loans, extending additional credit, or postponing the dates on which their loans are due.61 In a situation where merger control happens after the combination is implemented, the creditors do not have the ability to look at other proposals and renegotiate the plan.
-Once the merger is implemented, merger control requires the detangling of assets; unwinding mergers (including resolution plans) after their implementation increases legal uncertainty.62
+It involves creditors forgoing parts of their loans, extending additional credit, or postponing the dates on which their loans are due.
+In a situation where merger control happens after the combination is implemented, the creditors do not have the ability to look at other proposals and renegotiate the plan.

+Once the merger is implemented, merger control requires the detangling of assets; unwinding mergers (including resolution plans) after their implementation increases legal uncertainty.

 Even if no further merger control related reviews are allowed after a green-channel approval, a firm can be scrutinised under section 4 of the Act for abuse of dominance.
 This too may require the detangling of assets if an adverse order is made against the firm.
 Robust merger control will ensure that there is increased rivalry between firms and that market concentration is kept at an acceptable level.
 If a resolution plan is not approved by the CCI before it is implemented, the CoC can call for new proposals or vote on the next best alternative.
 But it such a firm is divided after the merger in complete, it may not be financially stable enough to survive given its already weak position.
 Thus, the costs of dividing firms with dominant positions because of resolution plans are more than the costs of dividing other firms with dominant positions.
 By this line of reasoning, green-channelling resolution plans and subjecting them to post merger scrutiny seems counterintuitive.
-To balance the interests of the stakeholders of insolvency law and competition law, a shorter standstill period for resolution plan combinations can be implemented.
-This period can be used by the CCI to scrutinise the resolution plan.
+To balance the interests of the stakeholders of insolvency law and competition law, a shorter standstill period for resolution plan.
 In such a situation, the questions in the self-certifying form can be based on the failing firm defence to collect information from parties.
 The parties involved in the resolution plan combination can help considerably expedite the scrutiny process if they answer these questions clearly.